useralexd/contact.py/README.md

       1. All storing data functionality moved to MongoDB.
       2. Added paging to users list and blocked list.
       3. Simplified user blocking using inline keyboards.
-      4. Code refactored and beutified.
+      4. Code refactored and beautified.
    * **Bugs in this version** : Hopefully no